monstermac77/vr/README.md

 ## Perfecting Icons/Artwork for non-Steam games in SteamVR

 **Upshot**: for non-Steam games, SteamVR uses whatever image is specified as the "shortcut icon", which is by default the .exe's ico, every time an icon/artwork needs to be displayed for that game.
 To override this, you need to specify a tall image (specifically, 600x900px) for that icon, and then follow step "c)" below to specify a wide icon (460×215px).
 The tall image will be displayed in your SteamVR dashboard, and the wide image will be displayed in "Recent Apps" in SteamVR Home, the loading screen when you first launch a game, and Big Picture Mode if you use it within SteamVR.
-It's not possible to achieve this setup via the GUI, which I believe is why [so](https://www.reddit.com/r/SteamVR/comments/cbjquw/game_icons_not_appearing_in_steam_vr/). [many](https://www.reddit.com/r/SteamVR/comments/6pqem8/adding_images_within_steamvr_to_nonsteam_games/). [people](https://steamcommunity.com/app/250820/discussions/0/2666627027759705661/). [are](https://www.reddit.com/r/Vive/comments/ce7h6z/has_anyone_found_out_how_to_add_custom_steam_grid/) are not able to get it working, and most of the questions about it go unanswered.
+It's not possible to achieve this setup via the GUI, which I believe is why [so](https://www.reddit.com/r/SteamVR/comments/cbjquw/game_icons_not_appearing_in_steam_vr/). [many](https://www.reddit.com/r/SteamVR/comments/6pqem8/adding_images_within_steamvr_to_nonsteam_games/). [people](https://steamcommunity.com/app/250820/discussions/0/2666627027759705661/). [are](https://www.reddit.com/r/Vive/comments/ce7h6z/has_anyone_found_out_how_to_add_custom_steam_grid/) not able to get it working, and most of the questions about it go unanswered.

 **Detail and steps**